 Lastly, although we tried to explain as clearly as possible which Fitbit below is good for what purpose, we also have a dedicated guide on how to choose the right Fitbit for you.

-Best Fitbits to buy in 2021
+Best Fitbits to buy right now

 Fitbit Versa has long been the best smartwatch-styled Fitbit, but Versa 3 adds some long-demanded features and makes everything from the Versa lineage a bit slicker.

-Most importantly, there is improved heart-rate tracking accuracy during intense exercise, built in GPS – which is also pretty accurate, though it is not the fastest to connect – and the option of an always-on screen.
+Most importantly, there is improved heart-rate tracking accuracy during intense exercise, built-in GPS – which is also pretty accurate, though it is not the fastest to connect – and the option of an always-on screen.
 For those of us who found Fitbit's old 'flick your wrist to activate screen' approach infuriating, that last one is great news.

 With those additions, plus support for active zone minutes, which rewards you for more intense workouts, this is a much better Fitbit for those who are a bit more serious about their fitness goals.